suryakantpandey/Leetcode/README.md

 # LeetCode Solutions Repository

-Welcome to my LeetCode solutions repository!
+Welcome to my LeetCode repository!
 This collection is a compilation of solutions to various LeetCode problems, aiming for minimal and efficient code.
 Each solution is designed to be as concise as possible while maintaining clarity and optimal performance.

 ## Repository Structure